 Opera in two acts

-Don Giovanni has been staged at the Vanemuine Theatre only once before, in 1990.
+Don Giovanni has been staged at the Vanemuine Theatre once before, in 1990.
 This production will be created by the renowned Estonian stage director Elmo Nüganen and it will be his first encounter with the Vanemuine Theatre, but not with Mozart.
 In 1994, he directed The Marriage of Figaro in collaboration with Pärnu Opera.

 Premiere November 27th 2021 at the Small Building of the Vanemuine Theatre